Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Abstract

 \section{Abstract}

-Using theta correspondence, we obtain a classification of the irreducible representations of an arbitrary even orthogonal group (i.e.\ the local Langlands correspondence) by deducing it from the local Langlands correspondence for symplectic groups due to Arthur.
-Moreover, we show that our classifications coincide with the local Langlands correspondence established by Arthur \cite{MR3135650} and formulated precisely by Atobe-Gan \cite{MR3708200} for quasi-split even orthogonal groups.
+Using theta correspondence, we obtain a classification of irreducible representations of an arbitrary even orthogonal group (i.e.\ the local Langlands correspondence) by deducing it from the local Langlands correspondence for symplectic groups due to Arthur.
+Moreover, we show that our classifications coincide with the local Langlands correspondence established by Arthur and formulated precisely by Atobe--Gan for quasi-split even orthogonal groups.